Published Nov 4, 2020 4:35:36 AM

-When the curtain was swept back in 2008 and the financial misbehaviour was revealed, it was already too late, and citizen's confidence in the financial system was hitting all-time-lows.
+When the curtain was swept back in 2008 and the financial misbehavior was revealed, it was already too late, and citizen's confidence in the financial system was hitting all-time lows.

 Nakamoto's 2008 whitepaper put forward a 'trustless' system based on the blockchain, enabling peer-to-peer transactions with no need for banks—an idea that was presumably close to his heart, judging from the ominous message inscribed on the first block: "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks".

 With the Bitcoin white paper, the seeds of a new financial system were sown, making way for innovation on blockchain and cryptographic assets, and new cryptographic tools to protect those assets.